Joel-Cornfield/BullsandCows/README.md

 ## How to Run

-To run the Cinema Room Manager project, follow these steps:
+To run the Bulls and Cows project, follow these steps:

 1. **Download the JAR file**:
    - You can download the JAR file directly from the project's GitHub repository.